awsdocs/aws-sam-developer-guide/doc_source/sam-resource-layerversion.md

 Creates a Lambda LayerVersion that contains library or runtime code needed by a Lambda Function\.

+The [AWS::Serverless::LayerVersion](#sam-resource-layerversion) resource also supports the `Metadata` resource attribute, so you can instruct AWS SAM to build layers included in your application\.
+For more information about building layers, see [Building Layers](building-layers.md)\.

 **Important Note**: Since the release of the [UpdateReplacePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatereplacepolicy.html) resource attribute in AWS CloudFormation, [AWS::Lambda::LayerVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-layerversion.html) \(recommended\) offers the same benefits as [AWS::Serverless::LayerVersion](#sam-resource-layerversion)\.

 When a Serverless LayerVersion is transformed, SAM also transforms the logical id of the resource so that old LayerVersions are not automatically deleted by CloudFormation when the resource is updated\.